Bella2402/Bella2402.github.io/README.md

 <footer>
   <p>
-  All rights reseved to Eleonora and Isabella's project.</p>
+  All rights reseved to the 6girls's project.</p>
 </footer>